tigh-latte/presentations/lookatmego/presentation.md

 # Fáilte!

-lookatmego: a story
+lookatmego

 <!-- stop -->

 ## Background

-When your usecase is so niche that other tools just don't cut it, sometimes you have to make your own.
+When your usecase is so niche that other tools just don't cut it, sometimes you feel like making your own.

 ---